srijanlabs/sarus/README.md

 Sharethis comes bundled with Sarus to allow easy sharing across social media.
 ####Disqus
 Sarus uses Disqus for discussions on the articles, enabling users to put their views as well as read those of others.
-### Modular On/Off
-Sarus module can be activated and deactivated simply by modifying module.js file in sarusClient folder
-            Advertisement(Google Advertisement)
-            Discussion(Disqus)
-            socialMedia(Sharethis)
-                  Facebook
-                  Twitter
-                  Linkedin
-####Modification without coding
-         Logo,background color of body,header and links color can be Modified by modifying module.js file in
-         sarusClient folder without actually coding
 ## Requirements
 The minimum requirement is to use the following tags in the feed XML:

 `<title></title>`